aymen94/mongodb-alpine/readme.md

 The mongo shell client can also be run its own container:

 ## Configuration
-To change internal default configuration
+To change internals default configurations
 ```
 MONGODB_STORAGE_ENGINE="wiredTiger"
 MONGODB_JOURNALING="nojournal"